secretstartups/handbook/content/handbook/security/corporate/systems/aws/services/accounts/vdi-workspaces/_index.md

 ---
 title: Amazon Workspaces (VDI)
+description: Amazon WorkSpaces enables you to provision virtual, cloud-based Microsoft Windows, Amazon Linux 2, Ubuntu Linux, or Red Hat Enterprise Linux desktops.
+You would need a Windows VDI when you are using software that works only with Windows.
 ---

-## Use cases

-Amazon WorkSpaces enables you to provision virtual, cloud-based Microsoft Windows, Amazon Linux 2, Ubuntu Linux, or Red Hat Enterprise Linux desktops.

-i.e. You would need a Windows VDI when you are using software that works only with Windows.

 ## How to request access